s-hamann/desec-dns/README.md

     create-token        create and return a new authentication token modify-token        modify an existing authentication token
     delete-token        delete an authentication token
-    list-token-domain-policies
+    list-token-policies
-                        list all domain policies of an authentication token add-token-domain-policy
+                        list all policies of an authentication token add-token-domain-policy
                         add a domain policy for an authentication token modify-token-domain-policy